rwth-afu/UniPagerLED/README.md

 * GPIO Pin in Wiring Pi style for "Transmitting LED" --gpioTX
 * For all GPIOs an seperate invert option to be flexible if the LEDs common Pin is Ground or 3.3V.
 Maybe by putting a __-__ in front of the pin number; e.g. --gpioTX -29

 Websocket connection should be opened once and kept open.
-React on update comming from the Rustpager.
+React on update comming from the UniPager.
 If connection is closed, reconnect.

 Libraries needed for C++ Program: sudo apt-get install libssl-dev